• Skip to primary navigation

 Which oil is best for roasting vegetables?

 Refined avocado oil is highly nutritious and loaded with antioxidants.
-Read all about its health benefits here and here.
+Read all about its health benefits here.
 It’s very heat stable with one of the highest smoke points (that’s the point where oil starts to smoke and burn).

 It’s one of the best possible oils for roasting at high temperatures.
 And that’s why I recommend avocado oil for this recipe.